alamgirqazi/blog/books-recentlyfinished.md

 permalink: recentlyfinished
 ---

-This will contain the the books I finished in order.
+This will contain the books I finished in order.
 Starting from 2018.

 <!-- # Reading List from 2018 -->